TMAJ Server Setup

 SQL Anywhere

-- MySQL: We recommend
+- MySQL: We recommend the

-version 5 or later.
-You will only need the minimum
+probably okay.
+You will only need

 installation (For windows this would be "Windows Essentials".)
-It

 - Oracle